Otres Beach is a Cambodian resort town with a fabulous rustic charm and plentiful value family accommodation options

-The best place to stay with kids really depends on your group size and how compromising you are on your mod cons – options range from rustic to luxury but there are no big hotel names to be seen.
+The best place to stay with kids at Otres Beach really depends on your group size and how compromising you are on your mod cons – options range from rustic to luxury, but there are no big hotel names to be seen.

 This post is part of our series Discover South East Asia.
 Don’t forget to also check out our detailed guides to the Angkor Temples & Siem Reap as well as Phnom Penh with Kids

 The difference between Otres 1, Otres 2 and Otres Village